Bezik1/JET-Brains-Internship-Github-Disscussion-App/README.md

 ## 🔌 Data Fetching

 I implemented a custom hook called **useFetch**, which accepts a type argument and is optimally designed for efficient data retrieval.
-This hook enhances the application's performance by managing API calls effectively.
+This hook enhances the application's performance by managing API calls effectively by using asynchronic operators like async / await and by using githubClient which i got by **axios** library request.

 ## 🛠️ Technologies Used